-Well, Well, Well, You’ve taken the step one to experience something that’s gonna alter your wiring forever.
+Well, Well, Well, You’ve taken step one to experience something that’s gonna alter your wiring forever.
 Trekking can be a rewarding experience for a lot of reasons and rightly so.
 It pushes the mental and physical endurance of a person to limits that seem unfathomable sitting in the cubicle in concrete blocks.
-And What best place to choose other than western ghats that are an overnight drive away from Bengaluru and are probably the escapade you’ve been looking for.
+And What best place to choose other than Trek In The Western Ghats that is an overnight drive away from Bengaluru and are probably the escapade you’ve been looking for.

-Now that you’ve decided to go on a trek in the western ghats, let me prepare you for the adventure.
+Now that you’ve decided to go on Trek In The Western Ghats, let me prepare you for the adventure.
 Read below to know about the things to carry for your adventure into the dense jungle.

 Well, If clothes are your first line of defense against everything else but the ground.
 And this is the most important contact point to keep your body balance right in turn keeping the whole trek balance right 😉

 It is preferable to have lugged shoes that have good ventilation.
 Just like how off-road vehicles have a deeper tread, your shoe needs to have aggressive lugged outsoles.
 Because the mud can easily get trapped in smaller outsoles then the sole into a flat surface and then you’re as worse as wearing a sneaker 😛 (Also, Happy Sliding and Wish goodbye to your back for some time 😉 )

 If you’re planning to camp overnight during the trek, the first thing you gotta do is to check if camping is allowed.
 Most of the treks in the Western Ghats are in protected areas and need special permits to camp overnight.
 Get that sorted so that you can drown yourself in the darkness and enjoy the uninterrupted view of the night sky.
 Secondly, a camping tent, a mat, a mosquito repellent, and a sleeping bag are all that you will need for camping overnight.